-Do you have numbness over the back of your thumb and hand?
-This could be coming from the radial nerve.
+If you are experiencing numbness over the back of your thumb and hand, this could be coming from the radial nerve.
 Let’s take a look at what radial nerve is, and the conditions associated with it.

 The superficial branch of radial nerve travels down towards the back of the hand underneath the brachoradialis muscle just before the wrist.
 It supplies sensation to the dorsum of the thumb, and part of the index and middle fingers.